AMRC-FactoryPlus/amrc-connectivity-stack/docs/git-server.md

 ### `/git/:path`

-This is the Git repo URL for a repo accessed via a human-firendly path.
+This is the Git repo URL for a repo accessed via a human-friendly path.
 If more than one repo is configured with the same path, none will be accessible by path until the problem is fixed.